MobilePayDev/MobilePay-Subscriptions/docs/index.md

   "mobile_phone_number": "4511100118"
 }
 ```
+`mobile_phone_number`

-mobile_phone_number is not a required parameter.
-Neither for agreement creation, or one-off creation.
-If you choose to add it, the phone number will be prefilled on our landing page.
-So that the user will not have to type the phone number on the landing page, which makes it more convenient for the user, if you add mobile_phone_number.
+mobile_phone_number is not a required parameter, but we recommend you to use it, because then the phone number is pre-filled on our landing page, which means that the user will not have to type the phone number on the page.

+`frequency`
-Frequency is not a required parameter.
-Frequency provides informational value to the customer, so the customer can see in the app, how many times they can expect to pay the merchant.
-The frequency does not impact, how often you can send payments.
-If the merchant knows how often they will be sending Subscription Payments, e.g monthly.
-If you are withdrawing bi-weekly, then you enter that frequency.
-However, if you do not know how many times you’ll be withdrawing, then it is recommended that you do not enter information in that parameter.
+frequency is not a required parameter.
+Frequency provides informational value to the customer, so the customer can see in the app, how many times they can expect to pay Subscription Payment.
+The frequency does not impact, how often the merchant can send payments.
+If the merchant knows how often they will be sending Subscription Payments, e.g monthly, then it is recommended to fill out frequency.
+However, if the merchant does not know how many times they will be withdrawing, then it is recommended that the merchant does not enter information in that parameter.

 The *Pending* **Agreement**, if not activated, will expire within the value, provided in the _expiration_timeout_minutes_.